Battle of Singara (344): Battle

-The Roman troops initially retreated and broke into the Persian camp.
+The Persian troops initially retreated and the Romans broke into the Persian camp.
 They inflicted heavy casualties including Shapur's son Prince Narseh.
 However, the Persians counter-attacked and drove the Romans away with heavy losses.

 Outcome and aftermath

+The result of the battle is disputed.
+Some sources say the battle resulted in a Sasanian victory, another states a Roman victory.
+Samuel Lieu and Dominic Montserrat state that both sides claimed victory but ultimately the battle was indecisive, with both armies sustaining heavy casualties.

 The death of Shapur's son did not facilitate an amicable settlement of the conflict, and the war dragged on for several years.
 Shapur, notwithstanding the extent of his victory, proved unable to utilize the event to any further advantage.
 Two years later, he became bogged down in another siege of Nisibis, but was then obliged to break off the war to meet the threat of nomadic barbarian invasions in Sogdiana in the far east.
 The war resumed in 359 CE, but ended with no conclusive result.
 In 363 it was taken up energetically by Julian, who was successful but died during the campaign.
 After his death, the Roman army suffered a decisive defeat.
 His successor, Jovian, was forced to cede extensive Roman territory in the treaty of Dura, and thus Shapur's ambitions were accomplished.